-If your answer is yes.
-You should go for it.
+If your answer is yes, you should go for it.

-Can’t you do it all by yourself?
+Can’t you do it all Alone?

 As an example, if you are a WordPress developer and want to consider WooCommerce and need some industry exposure.

-It the meantime I work on contributing to the open source by working out some plugins I may need that aren’t readily available.
+It the meantime, I work on contributing to the open-source by working out some plugins I may need that aren’t readily available.
 As I share them for free, I can use them as a reference to prove my expertise.

 How Important is the Industry Exposure?

-As a freelance web developer, there isn’t too much concern about industry exposure but in other areas of development, industry exposure can be critical.
+As a freelance web developer, there isn’t too much concern about industry exposure, but in other areas of development, industry exposure can be critical.

-Will he industry exposure help you demand better salary or better freelancing rates as you move higher on the experience ladder as you gain more experience in the new technology when compared to what you are already working on?
+Will the industry exposure help you demand better salary or better freelancing rates as you move higher on the experience ladder as you gain more experience in the new technology when compared to what you are already working on?